-The Company is a wholly owned subsidiary of Coforge Limited a company incorporated in the Republic of India and the ultimate holding company is "Baring Private Equity Asia GP VII, LP", a company incorporated in Cayman Island.
+The Company is a wholly owned subsidiary of Coforge Limited a company incorporated in the Republic of India, which is also the ultimate holding company.

 Branch office

 The Company has registered a Branch in Hong Kong and the revenue and expenses of the branch has been incorporated in the financial statements.